-A written directive specifies the requirements and documentation for the towing of all vehicles and includes, at a minimum:
+A written directive specifies the requirements and documentation for the towing of all vehicles.

-- A. Time;
+- A. Time:

 - B. Date;

 - C. Location the vehicle was towed from;

 - D. Requesting member;

 - E. Reason for removal or tow;

 - F. Towing service name;

-- G. Location the vehicle was towed to;
+- G. Location the vehicle was towed to:

 - H. Notification (or attempts) to the registered owner;

 - I. Inventory of contents;

 - J. Placing and removal of holds; and

 - K. Procedures to initiate entry and removal of FCIC entries, when appropriate.